SortaCore/MMF2Exts/README.md

 MMF2SDK_Unicode is the MMF2SDK provided by Clickteam, with both ANSI (non-Unicode) and Unicode builds possible.
 Ease of use is about equal with MMF2SDK, as long as you understand [how to convert an ANSI project to ANSI & Unicode](#markdown-anchor-how-to-convert-ansi-functions-to-ansi--unicode).

 ### rSDK
-rSDK is a change up with even heavier use of preprocessor macros, written by James with contribution from other users.
-[CT forum thread](https://community.clickteam.com/threads/42183-rSDK).
-It was introduced with extra macros that did away quite a bit of work of MMF2SDK, but still a lot of manual work and IntelliSense doesn't like it either.
+rSDK is a change up with even heavier use of preprocessor macros, written by James with contribution from other users. [rSDK Clickteam forum thread].
+It was introduced with extra macros that did away quite a bit of work of MMF2SDK, but still a lot of manual work and IntelliSense doesn't like it either, so you will have very inconsistent auto-complete in VS.

 ### Edif
 Edif is a newer, C++ SDK that handles most of the messy parts of Fusion, and does away with the heavy use of preprocessor macros inherent to older SDKs.
 This was written by James as well, some time later.
-[CT forum thread](https://community.clickteam.com/threads/61692-Edif-Extension-Development-Is-Fun).
+[Edif Clickteam forum thread].

 ### DarkEdif
 DarkEdif is a continuation of Edif with changes mostly coded by Phi, with some code contributions from LB and other developers.
-[CT forum thread](https://community.clickteam.com/threads/71793-DarkEDIF-Taking-suggestions?p=608099&viewfull=1#post608099).
+[DarkEdif Clickteam forum thread].

 It includes all the features of Edif and some extra, including: